GluuFederation/gluu-docker/examples/multi-hosts/README.md

     Run this command to deploy the container:

-        ./ldap-init.sh
+        ./ldap-manager.sh

     The process of initializing data will take some time.

 2. LDAP that has no initial data (data will be replicated from existing LDAP if any)

-    Before deploying this service (and other services that need to run after LDAP is ready), we need to check if existing LDAP server in `manager-1` node has been fully ready:
+    Before deploying this service (and other services that need to run after LDAP is ready), we need to check if existing LDAP server in `manager` node has been fully ready:

-        docker-machine ssh manager-1 'docker logs $(docker ps --filter name=gluu_ldap_init -q) 2>&1' | grep 'The Directory Server has started successfully'
+        docker-machine ssh manager 'docker logs $(docker ps --filter name=gluu_ldap_init -q) 2>&1' | grep 'The Directory Server has started successfully'

     If we see the output similar to this one: